Sindisil/line_edit/README.md

 # lned
-Acutally useful line editor -- essentially an extended *nix ed.
+Acutally useful line editor -- similar to an extended *nix ed.

 My intent is to use the project to acomplish several goals: